bbauska/JS-svg/README.md

 });
 </pre>

-You could stop here and see the circular pattern that emerges, but I added another little loop (after the first one, not within it) to subtly emphasize the shape of the distribution with a series of fading circular strokes.
+<p>You could stop here and see the circular pattern that emerges, but I
+added another little loop (after the first one, not within it) to subtly emphasize the shape of the distribution with a series of fading circular strokes.</p>

 <pre>
 // <i>Create a series of circles to frame the distribution.</i>